Stantheman/fuse-colors/README.md

-=head1 NAME
+# NAME

 fuse-colors.pl - automatically make most commands colorful

-=begin HTML

 <img src="http://i.imgur.com/z2d2jov.png"
 width="858" height="171" alt="fuse-colors" />

-=end HTML

-=head1 USAGE
+# USAGE

 	./fuse-colors.pl /tmp/fuse
 	./fuse-colors.pl /tmp/fuse '__command__ && echo "haha"'

-=head1 DESCRIPTION
+# DESCRIPTION

 This script helps you to automatically append " | lolcat" to most commands.

-I was in #climagic on Freenode when "adprice" asked if there was a way to have bash automatically append " | lolcat" to all of his commands.
+I was in \#climagic on Freenode when "adprice" asked if there was a way to have bash automatically append " | lolcat" to all of his commands.
 The channel discussed different solutions for a bit before I decided to make fuse-colors.
 When you mount fuse-colors to a directory, the next immediate step should be to